Transfer learning with affine model transformation: Theoretical Results

-Assumption \ref{asmp:reg} is used in \citet{Bartlett2005LocalRC} and is not overly restrictive as it holds for many regularization algorithms and convex, uniformly bounded function classes.

-In the analysis of kernel methods, Assumption \ref{asmp:decay} is standard \citep{Steinwart2008SupportVM}, and is known to be equivalent to the classical covering or entropy number assumption \citep{Steinwart2009OptimalRF}. $s_m$ measures the complexity of the RKHS, with larger values corresponding to more complex function spaces.
+Assumption \ref{asmp:reg} is used in \citep{Bartlett2005LocalRC} and is not overly restrictive as it holds for many regularization algorithms and convex, uniformly bounded function classes.
+In the analysis of kernel methods, Assumption \ref{asmp:decay} is standard \citep{Steinwart2008SupportVM}, and is known to be equivalent to the classical covering or entropy number assumption \citep{Steinwart2009OptimalRF}.
+The inverse decay rate $s_m$ measures the complexity of the RKHS, with larger values corresponding to more complex function spaces.